-Investigators are required to report to ISAS when there is a change in affiliation.
-Regardless of changes of affiliations, investigators also need to ensure that samples remain with them, and report the status of the samples.
+Investigators are required to report to the AO administration office when there is a change in affiliation.
+Regardless of changes in affiliations, investigators also need to ensure that samples are secure and report the status of the samples.
+If any investigation plan is changed, including the principal investigator or co-investigators, please contact the AO Administration Office before the change.